 The Cooper House is known for its rustic feel, while still presenting a comfortable location for any special event, from weddings to business meetings.

 The Cooper House plans and hosts special events, weddings, wedding receptions, rehearsal dinners, birthday parties, anniversary parties, business meetings in the heart of Myrtle Beach, South Carolina.

 In addition, The Cooper House presents an evening of fun with monthly dinner theatre performances featuring Murder Mystery, Elvis Presley Shows, Frank Sinatra and Jazz Shows, Hawaiian Luaus and other fun entertainment to enjoy with dinner.

-The Cooper House is managed and operated by Rita Gray.
-Please contact Rita today by filling out our online feedback form or call (843) 236-7077.
+Please contact us today by filling out our online feedback form or call (843) 236-7077.
 We can e-mail you a packet of information or schedule a time to tour The Cooper House interior and exterior grounds and the charming next-door General Store.

 Thomas B. Cooper was appointed postmaster in 1908, covering grounds in the Socastee area.
 Mail was distributed from the T.B.
 Cooper Store (The General Store) right next door to The Cooper House we know and love today.

 The Cooper House was built by Robert M. Prince Sr. The Thomas B. Cooper House had a two tiered and turned bolstered front porch which also included five bays.
 The front portion of the house is two stories with one room deep and a pediment gable roof.